notmyst33d/schedapi/README.md

 ## Docs
 `cargo run` and go to http://localhost:10000/docs

+## Reference frontend
+Code for the reference frontend is located in `frontend` branch

 ## CSV Schedule Schema (Rust type notation)
 ```
 day: u8 // Day that the lesson happens on